Milan Stojanoski: Club career

-Born in Stari Lec, a village in Banat, Stojanoski started his professional career as a striker with Proleter Zrenjanin.
+Born in Stari Lec, a village near Plandište, Stojanoski started his professional career as a striker with Proleter Zrenjanin.
 He played four seasons for the club (1993–1997), making 120 appearances in the top flight and scoring 41 goals.
 In the summer of 1997, Stojanoski was transferred to Partizan.
-He stayed there for the next three seasons, winning one national championship (1999) and one national cup (1998) title.
+He stayed there over the next three seasons, winning one national championship (1999) and one national cup (1998).

 In May 2000, Stojanoski moved to Israeli club Beitar Jerusalem, signing a three-year contract.
 He returned to Partizan after only one year, spending the following three seasons with the Crno-beli.
-In his second mandate at the club, Stojanoski was a member of the team that won back-to-back championship titles in 2002 and 2003.
+In his second stint at the club, Stojanoski was a member of the team that won back-to-back championship titles in 2002 and 2003.
 He also made five appearances in the 2003–04 UEFA Champions League, mostly playing as a sweeper.

 In June 2004, Stojanoski signed with Cypriot club APOEL, on a two-year deal.
-He won the Cypriot Super Cup in his first season, before eventually leaving the club.
-Subsequently, Stojanoski moved to Iran, spending the following three seasons with Pegah (2005–2007) and Shahrdari Bandar Abbas (2007–2008).
+He won the Cypriot Super Cup shortly upon his arrival, but eventually left the club in January 2005.
+Subsequently, Stojanoski moved to Iran, spending the next three seasons with Pegah (2005–2007) and Shahrdari Bandar Abbas (2007–08).

-In the summer of 2008, Stojanoski returned to the country of his birth and joined top-tier club Banat Zrenjanin.
-He failed to help them avoid relegation, as the club finished bottom of the table.
-Before retiring from his active career, Stojanoski also went on to play for lower league clubs BASK, Lokomotiva Beograd, and Kovačevac.
+In the summer of 2008, Stojanoski returned to Serbia and joined SuperLiga club Banat Zrenjanin.
+He failed to help them avoid relegation, as the team finished bottom of the table.
+Before retiring from his playing career, Stojanoski also spent some time with lower league clubs BASK, Lokomotiva Beograd, and Kovačevac.

 International career

-Between 1996 and 2004, Stojanoski represented the Republic of Macedonia at international level, making 26 appearances and scoring once.
+Between 1996 and 2004, Stojanoski represented Macedonia at international level, making 26 appearances and scoring one goal.

-His final international was an October 2004 FIFA World Cup qualification match against Andorra.